github/codeql/docs/language/learn-ql/ql-training.rst

 ~~~~~~~~~~~~~~

 - If you are completely new to CodeQL, look at our introductory topics in :doc:`Learning CodeQL <index>`.
-- To find more detailed information about how to write CodeQL queries for specific languages, visit the links in :ref:`Writing CodeQL queries <writing-ql-queries>`.
+- To find more detailed information about how to write queries for specific languages, visit the links in :ref:`Writing CodeQL queries <writing-ql-queries>`.
 - To read more about how CodeQL queries have been used in Semmle's security research, and to read about new CodeQL developments, visit the `Semmle blog <https://blog.semmle.com>`__.
 - Find more examples of queries written by Semmle's own security researchers in the `Semmle Demos repository <https://github.com/semmle/demos>`__ on GitHub.